The Daily Telegraph voted Suffolk ‘Best Region’ for Food, saying

 On top of that, all the surrounding market towns – Bungay, Beccles, Southwold – have great delis and butchers and there is a monthly Produce Market in Halesworth and numerous other Farmer’s Markets and Farm Shops in the vicinity for example, Middleton Farm Shop now bakes its own bread using local flour and the region’s only commercial wood-fired oven.
 Woodbridge has the now famous Shuck Shellfish Festival in October and Framlingham, the Great Sausage Festival!

-Several local food festivals spring up during the year, including but not only:-
+Several Food Festivals spring up during the year, including but not only:-

 - June – Flavours of Suffolk, Henham Park

-- September – nationally acclaimed Aldeburgh Food Festival at Snape
+- September – nationally acclaimed Aldeburgh Food & Drink Festival at Snape

 - October – Waveney Valley Food & Drink, Bungay